-The Department of Surgery at the University of Florida in Gainesville, FL has created a visiting elective program to increase exposure of our general surgery residency program to students from underrepresented backgrounds in medicine.
-The program consists of a 4-week elective from July – October across our many surgical subspecialties available for 4th year student rotations.
+The Department of Surgery at the University of Florida in Gainesville, FL has created a visiting elective program to increase the exposure of our general surgery residency program to students from a wide array of backgrounds.
+The program consists of a 4-week elective from July – October across our many surgical subspecialties available for 4th-year student rotations.

 Accepted students will be paired with a faculty and resident advisor for the duration of their rotation experience.
-Exposure to the wide breadth of research opportunities available at the University of Florida will be part of the rotation experience in addition to networking opportunities and meetings with the residency program director and assistant chair of inclusion and wellness.
+Exposure to the wide breadth of research opportunities available at the University of Florida will be part of the rotation experience, in addition to networking opportunities and meetings with the residency program director and M4 director/assistant chair of inclusion and wellness.
 A stipend up to $2,000 will be provided to qualified students to defray the cost of participating in an away rotation.